-Time Out is a FREE Family Service provided through the partnership of HWWC for our community and surrounding area.
-This ministry started as a result of a vision from our Lead Pastor regarding abused children from stress filled home environments.
-All parents need a break sometimes and we are here to provide a safe and loving atmosphere so that they can have a worry free break.
-All of our workers are background checked and there is always a first aid and CPR certified volunteer on site for the safety of the children.
+Time Out is a FREE family service provided through the partnership of HWWC for our community and the surrounding area.
+This ministry started as a result of a vision from our Lead Pastor regarding abused children from stress-filled home environments.
+All parents need a break sometimes and we are here to provide a safe and loving environment so that they can have a worry-free break.
+All of our workers are background checked and there is always a first aid and CPR-certified volunteer on-site for the safety of the children.

-Through our Charitable Supply Chain we distribute resources from our warehouse to those affected by poverty and disaster.
+Through our Charitable Supply Chain, we distribute resources from our warehouse to those affected by poverty and disaster.
 We also provide logistical support and services for relief and recovery exercises.
-This is done through our direct service programs in our inner-city community and through partnerships with multiple churches and nonprofit organizations across our region, in rural poverty pockets, migrant camps, inner cities and Native American reservations across the Untied States.
+This is done through our direct service programs in our inner-city community and through partnerships with multiple churches and nonprofit organizations across our region, in rural poverty pockets, migrant camps, inner cities, and Native American reservations across the United States.

 Together with his wife Grace, Dr. Ayo Adewuya has founded the Hope and Abundant Life Ministries.
-This is where local pastors are trained and educated to go into the areas in the Philippines and preach the gospel and set up new vibrant life giving churches.
-These pastors are provided with educational opportunity as well as additional resources to help them minister to their area in an effective way.
-Currently this ministry has planted 14 new churches with native trained pastor’s that are reaching the harvest.
+This is where local pastors are trained and educated to go into the areas in the Philippines and preach the gospel and set up new vibrant life-giving churches.
+These pastors are provided with an educational opportunity as well as additional resources to help them minister to their area in an effective way.
+Currently, this ministry has planted 14 new churches with native-trained pastors that are reaching the harvest.

-Echo of His Call Ministries carries out the God given responsibility and ministry in and through the various regional, National and International Associate offices which helps us to carry out the vision and mission faithfully nearly for the past five decades.
+Echo of His Call Ministries carries out the God-given responsibility and ministry in and through the various regional, national, and International Associate offices which helps us to carry out the vision and mission faithfully nearly for the past five decades.
 The coordination and synergy of the ministers who serve in various capacities and responsibilities helped us to translate what God had placed in the heart of His servant Rev. S. Sam Selva Raj.
-The following are the list of National Mission Centers that coordinates the functioning of the Echo of His Call Ministries.
+We have National Mission Centers that coordinate the administration of the Echo of His Call Ministries.
 These centers serve as a vital link with the headquarters and help in the dissemination of the gospel in the remotest corners of this land and beyond.